Emadenni/FU_JS23_swing-notes-api/README.md

 | /api/user         | POST   | Create an account           |
 | /api/user         | POST   | Login                       |

+## Postman

+You can find the Postman json file to import the collection among the repository's files.

 ## License

 GNU GENERAL PUBLIC LICENSE